Azure/Copilot-For-Security/Sample Prompts/Microsoft Entra/Readme.md

 ## Sign in Logs

- - show me sign-in logs for the last 24 hours
+ - Show me sign-in logs for the last 24 hours
  - Show me the sign-in logs for **_`<UPN>`_**?
     - Show me the sign-in logs of users who signed in from **_`<Location>`_**?
     - Show me the sign-in logs from **_`<Application>`_**?